atorresg/ATG-Bootstraps/README.md

 How to use it?
 --------------------------------------

-Just write your html5 / css3 code and put your javascript into `js/main.js`.
+Just write your html5 as allways and put your css3 code into `css/style.css` and your javascript into `js/main.js`.
 Although I can't guarantee 100% browser compatiblity I promise you will have less headaches than before.